IntelligentTrading/trading/README.md

 		"allocations": [
 			{"coin":"ETH", "portion": 0.43},
 			{"coin":"USDT", "portion": 0.2100},
-			{"coin":"BCH", "portion": 0.3599}
+			{"coin":"BCC", "portion": 0.3599}
 		]
 	}
 }
 ```
-This example targets 43% ETH, 36% BCH and 21% USDT.
+This example targets 43% ETH, 36% BCC and 21% USDT.
 The sum of portions should be close to 100% (between 99% and 100%).
 Any and all leftover/extra assets always assume to being held in BTC.
 In this example it's expected that some small amount ~0.01% will be leftover in BTC

 ```
 RESPONSE 202 Accepted